qusers/Q/README.md

 ## Benchmarking ##

 We have included a benchmark set of water spheres of sizes 10-30A (in increments of 5).
+Table generated with https://www.tablesgenerator.com/markdown_tables

 | sphere | cpu Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz Time in seconds | gpu NVIDIA GeForce GTX 1080  Time in seconds |
 |--------|:-------------------------------------------------------------:|:--------------------------------------------:|